Freakybob-Team/TVFreak/Roku/images/README.md

-ignore the ROKU DEVELOPERS splash screen, i'll change those soon.
+ignore the ROKU DEVELOPERS splash screens inside this directory, i'll change them soon

 from mpax235.